goldzulu/helloblockchain/README.md

 ### Lack of Web3 Wallet using Voice Access
 - There needs to be more voice skills out there to help access wallets easily and facilitate the signing of transactions on Web3
-- Current the challenge is the UI experience.
-I believe i have a way to make this easier.
-Unfortunately due to resource constraint i was not able to implement it in this hackathon
+- Currently the challenge is the UI experience.
+I believe I have a way to make this easier.
+Unfortunately due to resource constraint i was not able to implement it in the 1,2 Web3 hackathon
 - I believe the future of Web3 is voice and voice is the future of Web3

 ## Background Info